Nearly half of a Michigan high school's valedictorians since 2014 have come from the same family

 Life after high school

-Ameila isn't the only one in the family with a graduation this year.
+Amelia isn't the only one in the family with a graduation this year.
 Lane graduated this month from the University of Kentucky with a bachelor's in materials engineering.

 He'll soon start a job with General Motors.
 Chris and Bethany also work in the automotive industry.
 Chris is a GM maintenance supervisor, and Bethany, a 2018 graduate from the University of Alabama, works at Buick & GMC Communications.

-Note: CORRECTION: An earlier version of this story misspelled the first name of the Airport High School valedictorian.
-It is Amelia.